bas-ansible-roles-collection/postgresql9-client/README.md

 ### PostgreSQL version

-Depending on the operating system used, the version of PostgreSQL installed will different, though it will be at least PostgreSQL *5.2*, and not greater than the latest PostgreSQL 9 release.
+Depending on the operating system used, the version of PostgreSQL installed will different, though it will be at least PostgreSQL *9.2*, and not greater than the last PostgreSQL 9 series release.
 The table below hopes to clarify the version you can expect:

 | Operating System | Non-System Package Sources Permitted | PostgreSQL version | Notes             |
 | ---------------- | ------------------------------------ | ------------------ | ----------------- |